LADAKH // August 20, 2023

 What is the main message you wish to communicate through we are KAL?

-How has the collaboration with the women, in Assam but more particularly in Ladakh, changed your way of work creating and communicating?
+How has the collaboration with the women, in Assam but more particularly in Ladakh, changed your way of working?

 C: We have both learned much from each other, especially in regards to the way things need to be done.
-I have accepted it will not always be the same, it is always a new creation for the women.
-And it doesn’t matter as long as the size is accurate and the overall look is more or less like the picture on the website.
-The women need some freedom in terms of the design and with handspun yarn and natural dyes, the product will anyway always look a bit different.
+I have accepted each piece will not be identical, as it is always a new creation for the women.
+The women need some freedom in terms of the design, and with handspun yarn and natural dyes, the product will anyway always look a bit different.
 This is simply our way of working and the products thus convey the character of the work.

 How has your involvement with the community of Karnak shifted your way of viewing the world?